Adderall Addiction: Signs, Symptoms, and Treatment

 Aftercare and Ongoing Support

-Whether you will be discharged from an inpatient or an outpatient setting, aftercare will be the next step.
-It will provide you with opportunities to integrate what you learned in treatment to help you more effectively manage triggers to relapse and re-engage in your life.9 Aftercare can take many forms such as:8
+Whether you are discharged from an inpatient or an outpatient setting, aftercare is the next step.
+Aftercare provides you with opportunities to integrate what you learned in treatment to help you more effectively manage triggers to relapse and re-engage in your life.9 Aftercare can take many forms, such as:8

 • Addressing any legal concerns (e.g., meetings with Child and Family Services, requirements of probation or parole, restitution)